-Thanks to having the coolest job ever, I’ve been to four sex-themed resorts and a relationship retreat.
-I went to two of them on my own and three of them with my partner, and I had different experiences with each.
+I’ve been to four sex-themed resorts and a relationship retreat.
+I went to two of them on my own, and three of them with my partner, and I had different experiences with each.
 But I will tell you one thing about them all: They were an adventure.

-If you go to one of the following places, though, staying present probably won't be an issue.
+If you go to one of the following places for a sex vacation, though, staying present probably won't be an issue.
 There's just way too much excitement that you won't want to miss.
 Here’s the low-down on every sexually adventurous vacation I’ve been on.

 1. Desire Riviera Maya

 This four-star couples-only resort has an upscale Italian restaurant, a hibachi restaurant, and more, plus a pool with foam parties and other fun events, a spa that offers “erotic massages,” a disco with a “playroom” for public sex, and a jacuzzi where people get rowdy every evening.
 It’s common to see people have sex on the chairs outside the hot tub (I even saw people clap after one couple finished), but if you don’t want to partake in those antics, guests are just as happy sipping cocktails and making conversation.
 I’ve never met a group of people so simultaneously sexually open and respectful of boundaries.